 Who owns the code I generate with Amplication?

 You own the code.
 Develop your service and applications however you wish, and deploy it wherever you want; on the public cloud, private cloud, or on-premise.

 How can I get the code?

-You can connect your project to your preferred git provider like GitHub or Bitbucket.
+You can connect your project to your preferred git provider like GitHub, Bitbucket, or AWS CodeCommit.
 After connecting to a git repo you can push a new Pull Request directly to a selected git repository.
-There is also a code-view option, that enables you to view the code in the console before you download it or move it to your git provider.
+There is also a code-view option, that enables you to view the code in the console before you push it to your git provider.